koichi-szk/gdd_test/README.md

 Collection of C-based sql functions to drive and setup information.

-This directory is dependent on original PostgreSQL source directory, at present, it is set to `/hdd2/koichi/postgres-folk/postgres`, which is folied repository of community postgreSQL.
+This directory is dependent on original PostgreSQL source directory, at present, it is set to `/hdd2/koichi/postgres-folk/postgres`, which is folked repository of community postgreSQL.

 ## Database itself

-Test database (`pg12_gdd_database`) is not included in GIT repo.
+Test database (`pg13_gdd_database`) is not included in GIT repo.
 See `.gitignore` for details.
+You can build test database using shell scripts in this directory.

 ## Outline of Global Deadlock Detection